 Congratulations.
-It’s a great idea to self publish.
+Its a great idea to self publish.

 Choose your desired outcome.
 Books are easy, but if you are interested in memoirs, do you want a paperback with a few images, probably black and white, or do you want colour photos principally, with captions to go with them?
 The former led me finally to Kindle Direct Publishing which I can help you with, whereas the latter led me to Photobox or the equivalent, of which I have little experience.